DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/filterOperations.md

 Specifies available filter operations.
 Applies if [allowFiltering](/api-reference/_hidden/GridBaseColumn/allowFiltering.md '{basewidgetpath}/Configuration/columns/#allowFiltering') is **true** and the [filterRow](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterRow '{basewidgetpath}/Configuration/filterRow/'), [filterPanel]({basewidgetpath}/Configuration/filterPanel/), or both are visible.

 ---
-The following table lists available filters by [data types](/api-reference/_hidden/GridBaseColumn/dataType.md '{basewidgetpath}/Configuration/columns/#dataType') that can be used both in the filter row and nested [filterBuilder](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#filterBuilder) component.
+The following table lists available filter operations by [data types](/api-reference/_hidden/GridBaseColumn/dataType.md '{basewidgetpath}/Configuration/columns/#dataType').
+Users can apply these filter operations both in the filter row and nested [filterBuilder]({basewidgetpath}/Configuration/#filterBuilder) component.
 The same filters are assigned to columns of a specific data type by default.

 <table class="dx-table">
   <tr>